Bauzi

 - Scientific Contributions

-- Contributions include traditional ecological knowledge that informs sustainable practices and biodiversity conservation.
+- Contributions primarily involve traditional ecological knowledge and biodiversity conservation.

 - Culinary Innovations